thevindu-w/clip_share_server/README.md

 ### Run the server

 - You can run the server from a terminal or the GUI (if the file manager supports executing programs by double-clicking on it)
-- When the server starts, it will not open any window.
+- When the server starts, it will not open any visible window.
 Instead, it will run in the background.
 - On Linux, if you start the program from the terminal, it should return immediately (the server will continue to run in the background).
 - If something goes wrong, it will create a `server_err.log` filefile.
 That file will contain what went wrong.